paulkastelijn/Smart-Controller-EVSE-DIN/README.md

 Before assembling the hardware or flashing ESPHome, make sure you already run [EVCC](https://evcc.io/).
 EVCC is the **brain** of the solution: it orchestrates charging sessions, optimizes them against tariffs or PV surplus, and exposes the high-level logic that this project relies on.
 Without EVCC there is no smart control layer to talk to the ESP32 firmware.

+Note!
+This is a pretty complex software and hardware project, highly customized to my specific situation.
+I provide this for inspiration for others that want to build for cheap their own highly advanced EV charging solution.
+It comes with no guarantees!

 Think of the overall system as:

 - **EVCC — the Brain:** Provides the decision making, schedules, surplus logic, and talks Modbus/MQTT to control charging targets.